TaraRhoseyn/bookstack_web_app/README.md

 You can view the [PDF file](https://github.com/TaraRhoseyn/CI_MS3_Bookstack/blob/main/bookstack/static/docs/readme/wireframes.pdf) of the wireframes on this repo.
 If you find the file is taking too long to load, please visit the [Figma file](https://www.figma.com/file/4TWPdbIVCakRCiTsi93FH8/MS3-Wireframe?node-id=0%3A1).

+**Changes from wireframe to production**

+1. In my original design...

 ## Structure